albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 Flight plans are saved in a slightly extended ATS route notation which also allows to save the cruise altitude and approach procedures.
 Edit the file with a simple text editor if you want to remove flight plans.

+While this format allows saving of SID and STAR the option for approaches was removed since it is unreliable.

 **Example:**

 ```